DataDog/integrations-core/supervisord/README.md

 # Overview

-This check monitors the uptime, status, number of processes running under supervisord.
+This check monitors the uptime, status, and number of processes running under supervisord.

 # Installation